browep/solidity-koans/1_basics/1_1_types/README.md

-# 0.0 Sanity Check
+# 1.1 Types

+## Todo

+update the `contracts/SimpleVal.sol` contract file.
+Look for the `???` to fix the return type of the function.

+Hint: it should match the type of the var that is being returned.

+## Running
 Run the `run.sh` command to make sure you see a success message.
-This will confirm docker and your command line are setup correctly.